cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 </ExpansionPanel>

-Notice how it mentions the `chainId: "theta-testnet-001"`.
+Note that it mentions the `chainId: "theta-testnet-001"`.
 In effect, this adds Theta to Keplr's registry of blockchains, under the label `theta-testnet-001`.
-So whenever you need to tell Keplr about Theta, you would add the line:
+Whenever you need to tell Keplr about Theta, add the line:

 ```typescript
 await window.keplr!.experimentalSuggestChain(this.getThetaChainInfo())
 ```

-This needs to be done only once but it does not hurt to do it again.
+This needs to be done once, but repeating the line is not problematic.

-Keplr is detected and prepared.
+Keplr is now detected and prepared.
 Now have it do something interesting.

 ## Your address and balance

-In `onSendClicked`, similarly to what you did in the previous section, you can:
+In `onSendClicked`, similar to the previous section, you can:

-1. Actually prepare Keplr, with `keplr.experimentalSuggestChain`.
+1. Prepare Keplr, with `keplr.experimentalSuggestChain`.
 2. Get the signer for your user's accounts, with `KeplrWindow`'s `window.getOfflineSigner`.
 3. Create your signing client.
 4. Get the address and balance of your user's first account.
 5. Send the requested coins to the faucet.
 6. Inform and update.

-In effect:
+In practice:

 ```typescript
 onSendClicked = async(e: MouseEvent<HTMLButtonElement>) => {